VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Evaluation Pipeline Details

 \subsection{Evaluation Task Prompts}

 Figures \ref{fig:evaluation_prompt_mcqa} and \ref{fig:evaluation_prompt_ordering} present the prompts used for the MCQA and naive caption ordering tasks, respectively.
 The same prompt used for both the MCQA task and the paired questions in the relative caption ordering task.
+Our manual inspection of these instances reveals that these videos often feature visually complex content, making them challenging even for human annotators.